Stress consumes excessive key vitamins and minerals. If you don’t replace them with the right foods and supplements, anxiety and stress can worsen.

-It enhances the effects of SSRI antidepressants; together, they work better for major depressive disorder than SSRIs alone.
-(65)
+Zinc enhances the effects of SSRI antidepressants; together, they work better for major depressive disorder than antidepressants alone.

 Zinc deficiency is a well-known factor in central nervous system and mental health disorders.

-Low levels of zinc have been linked to anxiety, depression, ADHD, memory loss, dementia, mental retardation, and learning disabilities.
-(66)
+Low levels of zinc have been linked to anxiety, depression, memory loss, dementia, bipolar disorder, and Alzheimer’s.

 How Zinc-Copper Balance Affects Stress and Anxiety

-Zinc has an inverse functional relationship with the mineral copper.
+Zinc has an inverse functional relationship with the another mineral, copper.

-So it’s not just the absolute amount of zinc you take in, but the balance between zinc and copper that contributes to stress and anxiety.
+So, it’s not just the absolute amount of zinc you ingest, but the balance between zinc and copper intake (and the zinc-copper ratio of the body’s supplies) that contributes to stress and anxiety.

 People who experience anxiety almost always have an elevated level of copper and a low level of zinc.

-The copper found in food is generally not a problem since it is processed by the liver.
+The copper found in food is generally not a problem since it gets processed by the liver.

-But the inorganic copper found in drinking water (from copper pipes), copper cookware, medications, and even multivitamin supplements can cause copper overload.
-(70)
+But the inorganic copper found in drinking water (from copper pipes), copper cookware, medications, and even multivitamin supplements can cause toxic copper overload.

 Restoring Zinc-Copper Balance

-Problematically, the foods highest in zinc are also highest in copper — oysters, crab, beef, legumes and nuts.
-(72)
+The foods highest in zinc are also highest in copper — oysters, crab, beef, legumes, and nuts.

-So eating zinc-rich foods is not the answer to a health zinc-copper balance.
+So eating zinc-rich foods is not the answer to restoring a healthy zinc-copper balance.

-Instead, if you suspect that you have an unhealthy copper level, a zinc supplement is the way to restore balance.
+If you suspect that your copper level is high, then taking a zinc supplement is the best way to restore balance.

 Zinc Food Sources

-Oysters and other non-fish seafood such as crab and lobster are indisputably the best dietary sources of zinc.
-(75)
+Oysters and other non-fish seafood, such as crab and lobster, are indisputably the best dietary sources of zinc.

 One serving of oysters provides a whopping five times the RDA.

-And while there are a handful of vegetable sources, such as seeds, nuts and legumes, that provide a moderate amount of zinc, the presence of phytates in these foods interferes with zinc’s absorption.
-(76)
+And while there are a handful of plant sources (seeds, nuts, legumes) that provide a moderate amount of zinc, keep in mind that the presence of phytates in these foods can interfere with zinc’s absorption.

 Zinc Supplements for Stress

-Zinc picolinate is commonly recommended as the most absorbable form of zinc, but this is based on one small study of 15 people where it compared favorably to zinc citrate and zinc gluconate.
-(78)
+Zinc picolinate is commonly recommended as the most absorbable form of zinc, but this is based on one small study where it compared favorably to zinc citrate and zinc gluconate.

-However, other studies suggest that any increased absorption is offset by increased elimination.
-(79)
+Additionally, other studies suggest that any increased absorption is offset by increased elimination.

-Consequently, there is no consensus about the form of zinc that is most bioavailable.
-(80)
+So currently, there is no consensus about the form of zinc that is most bioavailable.

-Whatever form of zinc you take though, be sure to take it with food so you don’t get queasy, and don’t exceed the Upper Tolerable Intake Level (UL) of 40 mg daily.
-(81)
+Be sure to take any zinc supplement with food so that you don’t get queasy, and don’t exceed the Tolerable Upper Intake Level (UL) of 40 mg daily.